-In the bypass mode, the input data is interpreted as 10 bits $(D{b-h}),\,SC/D\,\,(D_a),\,$ and $SVS\,\,(D_j)$ of pre-encoded transmission data to be serialized and sent over the link.
+In Bypass mode the input data is interpreted as ten (10) bits (D{b-h}) , SC/D (D_a) , and SVS (D_j) of pre-encoded transmission data to be serialized and sent over the link.
 This data can use any encoding method suitable to the designer.
-The only restrictions upon the data encoding method is that it contain suitable transition density for the receiver PLL data synchronizer (one per 10-bit byte), and that it be compatible with the transmission media
+The only restrictions upon the data encoding method is that it contain suitable transition density for the Receiver PLL data synchronizer (one per 10 bit byte), and that it be compatible with the transmission media.

-Data loaded into the Input register on the rising edge of CKW is loaded into the shifter on the subsequent rising edges of CKW.
+Data loaded into the Input register on the rising edge of CKW will be loaded into the Shifter on the subsequent rising edges of CKW.
 It will then be shifted to the outputs one bit at a time using the internal clock generated by the clock generator.
-The first bit of the transmission character (D_a) appears at the output (OUTA \pm , OUTB \pm , and OUTC \pm) after the next CKW edge.
+The first bit of the transmission character (D_a) will appear at the output (OUTA \pm , OUTB \pm , and OUTC \pm) after the next CKW edge.

-While in either the encoded mode or bypass mode, if a CKW edge arrives when the inputs are not enabled (ENA and ENN both HIGH), the encoder inserts a pad character K28.5 (for example, C5.0) to maintain proper link synchronization (in the bypass mode the proper sense of running disparity cannot be guaranteed for the first pad character, but is correct for all pad characters that follow).
-This automatic insertion of pad characters can be inhibited by insuring that the transmitter is always enabled (that is, ENA or ENN is hard-wired LOW).
+While in either the Encoded mode or Bypass mode, if a CKW edge arrives when the inputs are not enabled (ENA and ENN both HIGH), the Encoder will insert a pad character K28.5 (e.g., C5.0) to maintain proper link synchronization (in Bypass mode the proper sense of running disparity cannot be guaranteed for the first pad character, but is correct for all pad characters that follow).
+This automatic insertion of pad characters can be inhibited by insuring that the Transmitter is always enabled (i.e., ENA or ENN is hard-wired LOW).